Anisotropic superconducting spin transport at magnetic interfaces

-Figure \ref{fig_chi_uni_q} shows both $\delta H$ and $\delta\alpha$ for the chiral and helical $p$-wave SCs at several values of $\theta$.
-In both cases, we set $\hbar\omega/k_{\rm B}T_c=3.0$ as the typical values at high frequencies.
-In the chiral $p$-wave SC, $\delta H$ and $\delta\alpha$ tended to decrease when $\theta$ increased from $0$ to $\pi/2$.
-Conversely, in the helical $p$-wave SC, the qualitative behavior showed the opposite trend. $\delta H$ and $\delta\alpha$ both tended to increase when $\theta$ increased from $0$ to $\pi/2$.
-Therefore, the pairing symmetry can be detected from the $\theta$ dependence data for the FMR modulation.
+The angle dependences of $\delta H$ and $\delta\alpha$ are distinct for chiral and helical $p$-wave SCs, as shown in Fig.~\ref{fig_chi_uni_q}.
+In both cases, we set $\hbar\omega/k_{\rm B}T_c=3.0$ as the typical values at high frequencies, where the main contribution of the uniform spin susceptibility is the interband transitions.
+In the chiral $p$-wave SC, $\delta H$ and $\delta\alpha$ tend to decrease and are halved at a fixed temperature when $\theta$ increases from $0$ to $\pi/2$.
+Conversely, in the helical $p$-wave SC, the qualitative behavior shows the opposite trend. $\delta H$ and $\delta\alpha$ both tend to increase and become $1.5$ times larger at a fixed temperature when $\theta$ increases from $0$ to $\pi/2$.
+In fact, the angle dependences are approximately obtained to be $\propto 1 + \cos^2\theta$ and $1 + (\sin^2\theta)/2$ for chiral and helical $p$-wave SCs, respectively \cite{sm}.
+Therefore, the spin configuration of the Cooper pair can be detected from the $\theta$ dependence data for the FMR modulation.